nurbujang/pands-problem-sheet/README.md

 1. This output was achieved using 2 different programs, the first uses replace function and the second uses replace and length functions:
 Please enter an 10 digit account number: 1234567890 XXXXXX7890
-2. For an account number with unknown length which displays only the last 4 digits and replaces the others with X, this output was achieved:
+2. For an account number with unknown length which displays only the last 4 digits and replaces the others with X, this output was achieved using replace and length functions:
 Please enter your account number: 99887766554433221100 XXXXXXXXXXXXXXXX1100
 3. Different account number lengths could be due to: